10th Annual Earth Day Environmental Justice Conference

 Kent State University at East Liverpool would like to announce the call for student papers, posters and online presentations for the annual Earth Day Environmental Justice Conference.
 The event will be in memory of Dr. Roxanne Burns and will be held on April 25th, 2015 in the “Slak Shak” located in Purinton Hall.
 The conference will begin at 8 a.m. and proceed until 2 p.m.

-The essay, poster and presentation contest will award prizes for submissions about environmental justice issues in these five categories:
+The contest will award prizes in these five categories

 - Science-based essays that synthesize research and sources based on evidence;